Becoming a Greeting Card Writer

 Step 1: Get a Bachelor's Degree

 Some greeting card companies prefer to hire writers who have a bachelor's degree.
-An undergraduate degree program in English or creative writing could help students hone their writing skills and might allow for critiques from peers and professors.
-Some programs allow students to focus on writing poetry, which could be helpful in composing greeting card verse.
-Students can explore their imagination in writing and create a portfolio of work to show employers.
+An undergraduate degree program in English or creative writing helps students hone their writing skills and teaches them how to accept critiques about their work.
+Some programs allow students to focus on writing poetry, which could be helpful in composing greeting card verses.
+Students should create a portfolio of work to show employers.

-    Exploring different styles of writing greeting cards and the variety of card companies producing them can help individuals decide what kinds of cards they would like to write and which card companies would most likely take them on.
+Greeting card companies vary in the types of cards they produce.
+Writers should research companies and their greeting card styles.
+This will assist writers with determining what kind of cards they would like to write and which card companies they should approach for employment.
 According to the Greeting Card Association, humor cards tend to command a higher price than poetry.
-Still, it's best to work in a style in which one feels comfortable.
+Still, it's best for writers to work in a style they feel comfortable.

 Step 3: Undertake an Internship

 Some of the larger greeting card companies offer internship positions to new college grads and other prospective greeting card writers.
 To apply for an internship, a writer might need to submit writing samples.
 Internships can provide valuable experience in industry-specific writing styles that may not be taught in college classrooms.

 Many greeting card writers start out as freelancers.
 According to the Greeting Card Association, there are over 3,000 publishers of greeting cards in the United States.
 These range from large, well-known corporations to small, family-owned businesses and individual studios.
 One way to garner experience is to freelance for some of the many smaller card houses that ask for online idea submissions.
 Submission guidelines can often be found by contacting greeting card companies directly or by visiting their websites.